shahid017/SimpleEDA/README.md

 It will auto install dependencies and you don't need to worry about anything.

+## Import
+To use SimpleEDA in your Jupyter notebook or python file, You can import it like this.

+    from simple_eda import SimpleEDA

 # Functions
 SimpleEDA class has 8 functions that you can use.